MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 ## Turn on and configure UWF

-UWF is an optional component and is not enabled by default in Windows 10.
+UWF is an optional component and isn't enabled by default in Windows 10.
 You must [turn on UWF](uwf-turnonuwf.md) before you can configure it.

 ## UWF overlay